 A revolutionary new road surface, using old tyres that would otherwise end up in landfill sites, is being tested by Highways England on a stretch of the M1, the government announced.

 It is the first time that a major road has been made using the asphalt mix, which is created by blending a fine rubber mix from waste tyres with bitumen and crushed stone.

-The government body is funding trails into the new surface developed by building materials company Tarmac “to see if this environmentally-sound innovation could be the way forward for future road surfaces.”.
+The government body is funding trials into the new surface developed by building materials company Tarmac “to see if this environmentally-sound innovation could be the way forward for future road surfaces”.